 Those whose minds are shaped by selfless thoughts give joy when they speak or act.

-A couple years ago I heard about a remarkable company, Menlo Innovations, created by a remarkable leader, Richard Sheridan.
-We sent a video team to talk to him and see his company in action, and what we learned was truly inspirational.
-He built the company on a unique foundation: to create joy.
-Although it’s a software design firm, everything they do is to add joy to their customers and employees.
-Their mission is to “End human suffering as it relates to software.”
-They’ve been very successful.
+A couple years ago, I heard about a remarkable company, Menlo Innovations, created by a remarkable leader, Richard Sheridan.
+Gemba Academy sent a video team to talk to him and see his company in action, and what we learned was truly inspirational.
+Sheridan built the company on a unique foundation: to create joy.
+Although it is a software design firm, everything the company does is done to add joy to the lives of its customers and employees.
+Menlo’s mission is to “end human suffering as it relates to software.”

-The key to create joy for your customers is to create joy for your employees.
-To create joy for your employees you must lead without creating fear.
-Fear is created when there is a lack of trust, when information isn’t available, when the job expectations and mission are not clear, when there isn’t enough time to complete the job, and when there isn’t the support – training or otherwise – to be able to do a good job.
-Fear reduces a person’s ability to access the pre-frontal cortex, thereby being unable to take full advantage of creativity, innovation, and rational thought.
+According to Sheridan, the key to create joy for your customers is to create joy for your employees.
+To create joy for your employees, you must lead without creating fear.
+Fear comes from a lack of trust, which can be a problem when information isn’t available, when job expectations are not clear, when there isn’t enough time or support to be able to do a good job.
+Fear reduces a person’s ability to access the brain’s prefrontal cortex, rendering the person unable to take full advantage of creativity, innovation, and rational thought.

-Work to create joy, not fear, by being open, authentic, and trusted.
-Support your team by providing the time, resources, training, and expectations necessary for them to do their job.
+Work to create joy, not fear, by being open, authentic, and trustworthy.
+Support your team members by providing the time, resources, training, and expectations necessary for them to do their jobs.
 Your customers will thank you.